muratk5n/thirdwave/en/README.md

 ---

 H2 View: "easyJet: Hydrogen flights can’t come soon enough..
-'When we [easyJet] looked back a few years ago, we realised clearly that the climate emergency is coming our way and that we needed to address our sustainability issue – and we knew that our passengers care about that as well..
+'When we.. looked back a few years ago, we realised clearly that the climate emergency is coming our way and that we needed to address our sustainability issue – and we knew that our passengers care about that as well..